Pravin Dugel, MD

 Dr. Dugel is involved in numerous, prestigious organizations in Arizona, the United States and around the world.

-Internationally, he is volunteer faculty member and Chairman of the ORBIS (“Flying Eye Hospital”) International Medical Advisory Board.
-With ORBIS, Dr. Dugel travels to developing countries to work with the local ophthalmic communities in sharing best practices, surgical tips and technology and providing free surgery for those suffering from preventable blindness.
+Internationally, Dr. Dugel is Chairman of the ORBIS ("Flying Eye Hospital") International Medical Advisory Board.
+With ORBIS, he travels to developing countries to teach surgical techniques to local ophthalmologists and provide free surgery for those suffering from preventable blindness.

 Professional Awards & Honors

-Dr. Dugel has received numerous awards including amongst others, the Heed Foundation Fellowship Award, The Ronald G. Michels Surgical Fellowship Award, AAO Senior Honor Award, AAO Honor Award, the AAO Secretariat Award and the Sally Letson Award.
-Dr. Dugel has been named “one of the best 35 ophthalmologists in the USA” by the Becker Institute.
+Dr. Dugel has received numerous awards and honors including amongst others, the Heed Foundation Fellowship Award, The Ronald G. Michels Surgical Fellowship Award, AAO Senior Honor Award, AAO Honor Award, the AAO Secretariat Award, the Sally Letson Award, and has delivered the Alex E. Krill MD Lecture.
+Dr. Dugel has been named "one of the best 35 ophthalmologists in the USA" by the Becker Institute.

-Dr. Dugel enjoys spending time with his wife and two daughters and is quite the squash player – a talent passed onto his daughters, Tara and Brenna, both of whom are nationally ranked Juniors Squash players.
-He and his wife take great pride in teaching their daughters the value of humanitarianism, giving back and being global citizens and they often accompany him during blindness prevention outreach programs in developing countries.
+Dr. Dugel enjoys spending time with his wife, Larraine N. Ho MD, and two daughters.
+His daughters, Tara and Brenna, are nationally ranked Squash players.
+He and his wife take great pride in teaching their daughters the value of humanitarianism and global citizenship.
+The entire Dugel family often travels together in blindness prevention outreach programs in developing countries.